 Class 9 involves the evaluation of 10 further-processed poultry products for five possible factors.
-For each factor, contestants must indicate whether or not it is present.
+Each item may have 0 or more defects.
+The contestant will check all that apply (or "No Defects") for each item.
 The further-processed products will be displayed on plates covered in plastic.
 The further-processed products may NOT be touched or handled.
 Class 10 is a class of ten (10) poultry parts.
 The parts may be from a chicken or turkey carcass.
 Each part is to be identified and the number of the part is written in the appropriate square in the front of the part name.
 The 10 parts will be selected from the 24 parts listed in the National 4-H Poultry Judging Manual.
-Each part will be prominently displayed on a baggie.
+Each part will be prominently displayed in a baggie.
 The poultry parts may NOT be touched or handled.